deep-security/chef-agent/deep-security-agent/recipes/README.md

 	<dd>Scans the node for malware</dd>
 </dl>

 <sup>1</sup>Only the <a href="default.rb">default.rb</a> recipe requires any data to be passed.
 These requirements are outlined in the <a href="Attributes">/deep-security-agent/README.md#attributes</a> section of the main README.
-All other recipes run without any adtitional attributes.
+All other recipes run without any additional attributes.